-Electives must come from a minimum of three different prefixes (e.g. EN) with no more than two classes from any one department.
+&lt;sup>1Electives must come from a minimum of three different prefixes (e.g. EN) with no more than two classes from any one department.
 Physical education and performance music courses cannot be used.
 No courses may count more than once.

 Physical Education and performance music courses are excluded.

-TMU 2018-2019 Degree Program Checklist: BA in English April 26, 2018 Page 2-2
+TMU 2019-2020 Degree Program Checklist: BA in English April 26, 2018 Page 98-2